 #6: Dachshund Wall Organizer With Leash Hooks — The Cutest Entryway Fix You’ll Ever Build

-You know that moment when you grab Maya’s leash and it’s somehow tangled around three pairs of shoes, a grocery bag, and whatever that mystery jacket is that’s been on the floor since Tuesday?
-Yeah.
-That chaos.
+You know that moment when you’re putting on Maya’s leash and it’s somehow tangled around three pairs of shoes, a grocery bag and the jacket on the floor that’s been there since Tuesday?
+Yeah, that.

-This dark-stained pine wood wall organizer with a black metal dachshund silhouette on top is the one thing your entryway has been screaming for.
-It holds leashes, keys, and even has a small wooden slot box on the right side for mail or poop bag rolls.
-And it’s got four double-coat black iron hooks lined up across the front.
+I’ve got to admit that I really need to organize my entryway more!
+I love all of the dark-stained pine wood with a black metal dachshund silhouette on top!
+It holds the leashes and keys and has a small wooden slot box on the right side to stash mail or poop bag rolls.
+It even has four double-coat black iron hooks lined up across the front.

 Instructions

-Build your slot box separately from 1×4 pine scraps, gluing and nailing the sides into a small open-top rectangle.
-Stain it to match, then attach it to the right end of your main board with wood glue and two brad nails from the back.
+Mine will be made from scraps of 1×4 pine.
+I will glue and nail the sides into a small open-top rectangle.
+I will stain it to match and attach it to the right end of the main board with a little wood glue and two brad nails from the back.

-Install keyhole brackets on the back so the whole piece hangs flush and level against your wall.
-The hooks keep leashes off the floor, the slot box catches mail before it disappears, and your entryway finally looks like a Pinterest board instead of a lost-and-found bin.
+Install these keyhole brackets on the back of your door so that the whole piece can hang flush against the wall.
+The hooks make sure that the leashes don’t drag on the floor, the slot in the box catches mail before it disappears, and suddenly your entryway doesn’t look like a lost and found.

 Prep Time: 30 min | Active Project Time: 3–4 hours | Difficulty Level: Beginner-Friendly

-If you’re already loving the idea of a dedicated dog space, 7 Cozy DIY Indoor Dog Kennel Ideas might be your next weekend project.
+But if you’re already totally sold on the idea of a dog space, 7 Cozy DIY Indoor Dog Kennel Ideas are a fun weekend project for you.

-Give your metal cutout two coats of flat black spray paint before mounting — it stops rust and gives it that sharp matte finish you see in the photo.
+Give your metal cutout two coats of flat black spray paint before mounting.
+This stops the metal from rusting and gives it a really sharp matte finish you can see in the photo.

 📸 Photo credit: Instagram @zoeyanddes